How to automate Confluence page creation: A step-by-step guide

 -

-Jira integration (for Method 2): If you want to create pages from Jira, you’ll need to have your Confluence and Jira instances connected.
+Jira integration (for Method 2): To create pages directly from your project management workflow, ensure your Confluence and Jira instances are connected.

 Method 1: Use native Confluence rules

 Using Confluence’s built-in automation is the most direct way to get started.
 You can create rules that automatically publish new pages when something specific happens inside Confluence.
-This is great for straightforward documentation tasks.
+This is excellent for maintaining high documentation standards.
 For example, you could set it up to create a standard set of pages every time a new project space is created, making sure every project starts with the right docs from day one.

 -